compose-generator/compose-generator/README.md

 | **Windows Portable (zip)**  | [download](https://github.com/compose-generator/compose-generator/releases/latest/download/compose-generator_windows_amd64.zip)   | [download](https://github.com/compose-generator/compose-generator/releases/latest/download/compose-generator_windows_386.zip) | -                                                                                                                       | -                                                                                                                       | -                                                                                                                       | -                                                                                                                       |

 ## Contribute by providing predefined templates
-If you miss a predefined template and you want to create one for the public, please read the [instructions to create one](./predefined-services/README.md).
-Fork the repository, create the template and open a pr to the latest `release/v...` branch.
+If you miss a predefined template and you want to create one for the public, please read the [instructions to create a template](./predefined-services/README.md).
+Fork the repository, create the template and open a pr against the latest `release/v...` branch.
 The community is thankful for every predefined template!

 ## Contribute otherwise to the project